 The old has to be removed for the new to come.
 Thus, God strips you of the old you to make a new you.
 He strips you of your pride, ego, arrogance, dependence and humbles you.
 He empties you and fills you with the truth of His word.

 Darling, when God strips you of everything but your faith, be grateful for you are blessed.
 This pruning, breaking, and striping of you will give birth to a new you, who is more connected to the vine.
 This pressing of you will give rise to a new oil for a new light.

 We are pressed but not crushed; perplexed but not in despair; persecuted but not abandoned, strucked down but not destroyed.
 We are blessed!

 We walk by faith and not by sight.

 Hang in there, this too shall pass.

 Note: This post is very personal and I honestly felt at different moments of my life that God was intentionally stripping me of people and things I was holding on to, depended on and had faith in.
-But everything this happens, I find that while I feel stripped of it all, one thing remained.
+But every time this happens, I find that while I feel stripped of it all, one thing remained.
 My Faith in God.
 And that faith draws me back to him and I begin to see how misplaced my dependence and faith had been.
 I begin to see that I truly only have God and that’s more than enough.
 I come out stronger each time.
 You will too.